mkostyk/decorators-parser-nodejs/README.md

 ### @new decorator

 Using @new decorator starts a new dictionary and adds it to the current list of dictionaries.
-In a single piece of text between two @new decorators (which correspond to a single Python dictionary) there can not be two decorators with the same name.
+In a single piece of text between two @new decorators (which correspond to a single JavaScript dictionary) there can not be two decorators with the same name.
 Using a same name without an appropriate @new decorator will result in `DuplicateDecoratorException` being thrown.

 #### Example:
 task.txt: